Cursed271/IPScan/README.md

 # IPScan

-IP Scan is a ping sweeper written in python that lists all the available hosts on the network.
+A Ping Sweeper created in Python that lists all the available hosts on the Network.

 ## Installation